Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `skill::HD_getAllTargets()` which returns an array of all tiles that can be currently targeted by that skill
 - Add `HD_UsableInZoneOfControl = true` member for `skill.nut` which can be set to `false` to make an active skill unusable while engaged in melee and adding boilerplate tooltips for that
 - Add `actor::HD_isInZoneOfControl()` which returns `true`, if that actor is currently engaged in melee
 - Add `::Tactical.TurnSequenceBar.HD_protectTurnEnd()` for briefly preventing the player from ending the curren turn, if the setting is enabled